bidursapkota00/Git/README.md

 # reword - change commit message
 # edit - modify commit
 # squash - combine with previous commit
+# fixup - like squash; combines the commit with the previous commit but automatically discards the fixup commit's message, keeping only the previous commit's message
 # drop - remove commit
 ```